-The creaminess along with the tartness of goat cheese rounds out the sweetness that roasting brings to fresh squash, the garlicky tahini dressing is the added bonus to this easy and delicious Roast Acorn Squash with Goat Cheese and Tahini Dressing recipe.
+The creaminess mixed with the tartness of goat cheese rounds out the sweetness that roasting brings to fresh squash.
+The garlicky tahini dressing is the added bonus to this easy and delicious Roast Acorn Squash with Goat Cheese and Tahini Dressing recipe.

 *adapted from Australian Gourmet